coommark/burnout_app_api/README.md

 ## 📍 Project at a Glance

-Early Detection of **Burnout Risk among IT Professionals** is the MSIT 5910 capstone project for the University of the People.
-It delivers a _complete, production-style pipeline_—from daily data capture on a phone to real-time ML inference and dashboards—to surface early warning signs of burnout.
+This capstone project delivers a _complete, production-style pipeline_—from daily data capture on a phone to real-time ML inference and dashboards—to surface early warning signs of burnout.

 ---